cbeuw/Cloak/README.md

 `PublicKey` is the static curve25519 public key, given by the server admin.

+`ProxyMethod` is the name of the proxy method you are using.

+`EncryptionMethod` is the name of the encryption algorithm you want Cloak to use.
+Note: Cloak isn't intended to provide data security or authentication.
+The point of encryption is to hide fingerprints of proxy protocols.
+If the proxy protocol already doesn't have any fingerprint, such as Shadowsocks, this field can be left as `plain`.
+Options are `plain`, `aes-gcm` and `chacha20-poly1305`.

-`ServerName` is the domain you want to make the GFW think you are visiting.
+`ServerName` is the domain you want to make your ISP or firewall think you are visiting.

 `TicketTimeHint` is the time needed for a session ticket to expire and a new one to be generated.
 Leave it as the default.

 `NumConn` is the amount of underlying TCP connections you want to use.

-`MaskBrowser` is the browser you want to **make the GFW _think_ you are using, it has NOTHING to do with the web browser or any web application you are using on your machine**.
+`BrowserSig` is the browser you want to **make the GFW _think_ you are using, it has NOTHING to do with the web browser or any web application you are using on your machine**.
 Currently, `chrome` and `firefox` are supported.

 ## Setup
 ### For the administrator of the server